 listing the PHCP as a team member on the IFSP which allows for conversation without a release (Form 3-1)

-Additional Information: Anydiscipline listed in Section 7 can provide a 1x consult (joint visit) as clinically appropriate without being listed on Section 6 of the IFSP.
+Additional Information: Any discipline listed in Section 7 can provide a 1x consult (joint visit) as clinically appropriate without being listed on Section 6 of the IFSP.
 A discipline not listed in Section 7 may provide a 1x consultation as clinically appropriate for the purpose of an assessment that results in a written report.
 The reason for this variance from the IFSP must be documented on the visit note.

 Meeting Notes: This area can include notes about what occurred at the IFSP meeting.
 For example, this may include decisions by a parent to not have services provided at the childcare setting, plans to have some visits at a relative’s house, or information on joint visits, makeup visits, or coverage.
+Additionally, discussion about remote visits could be listed here, although this also has to be listed clearly in the Supports and Services grid.
 It should also include information about when team meetings with the family will occur.

 Missed visits: The parent must initial this box to indicate that the information has been discussed.
 This statement gives the language regarding the policy on cancelations and rescheduling visits, including information that make-up visits will not be provided for regularly scheduled visits that occur on days that the state will be closed (i.e. holidays, governmental closures).